Web Testing - Using CSS Selectors¶

 css=guid-generator@#@css=input

-Find the example of a simple page with Shadow DOM on UI Testing Playground.
+You can find an example of a simple page with Shadow DOM on UI Testing Playground.

 Usage¶